Build an ISO Hybrid Live Image¶

 --description kiwi/build-tests/x86/leap/test-image-live \

---set-repo obs://openSUSE:Leap:15.3/standard \
+--set-repo obs://openSUSE:Leap:15.5/standard \

 --target-dir /tmp/myimage

-The resulting image is saved in the folder /tmp/myimage
+The resulting image is saved in /tmp/myimage

-and can
+, and the image can

 be tested with QEMU: